Uber NZ launching Comfort trial next week

 Uber Comfort also lets you request your ideal temperature in advance.

-Uber also promises "extra leg room" and "newer, mid-size cars", and a driver with a 4.85 star rating or higher.
+Uber also promises "extra leg room" and "newer, mid-size cars" (with "new" defined as "2012 onwards"), and a driver with a 4.85 star rating or higher and at least 500 trips under their belt.

 Uber's official description is vague, but US reports say an Uber Comfort vehicle will be "generally no more than five years old" and that leg room will "around three-feet" or 91cm.